OldRacingCars.com

 1. March 742L [18] (Patrick Depailler): New for the March Engineering works team, assigned to Patrick Depailler.
 March records say that it was not raced in 1975, and sold to Pierre Maublanc in November 1975.
 To Bernard Chevanne for 1976, and raced at Thruxton in April, but he was unable to qualify for any of his others races that season.
 Subsequent history unknown.
 Note that the March raced by Joe Henry in WCAR Formula Atlantic in 1984 has been reported to be "742/18" but is more likely to have been a 74B.

 2. March 742L [17] (Hans-Joachim Stuck): New for the March Engineering works team, assigned to Hans-Joachim Stuck and painted in his bright orange Jagermeister livery.
-March records show that after Loris Kessel crashed his Favre-owned March 742 at the Nurburgring in 1975, it was rebuilt on "Stuck's 742 tub from last year".
+March records show that after Loris Kessel crashed his Favre-owned March 742 at the Nürburgring in 1975, it was rebuilt on "Stuck's 742 tub from last year".
 It is assumed that 742/17 had therefore been broken up and disappeared at this point.

 3. March 742 [24] (Jacques Laffite): New to Jacques Laffite (Paris) using BP France money and prepared by Tico Martini for F2 in 1974.
 Extensively modified by Martini during the season.
-To Jorg Siegrist (Lucerne, Switerland) for 1975 and entered for him in F2 events by Schweizer Auto Rennsport.
+To Jorg Siegrist (Lucerne, Switzerland) for 1975 and entered for him in F2 events by Schweizer Auto Rennsport.
 It was then sold to Bernhard Wissler (Ebringen, Baden-Württemberg, Germany) in mid-1975 and raced by him at the Preis Der Nationen at Hockenheim at the end of August and at Ulm-Mengen two weeks later.
 He also raced it in the F2 race at Hockenheim in April 1976, when it still had its Martini nose from 1974.
 One distinct possibility is that this car was acquired by French Martini enthusiast Jacques Terrien (France) who had raced an ex-F3 MK12 in 1974-75 and would run a pukka F2 MK19 in 1977 but had a March 742-Ford for the latter half of 1976.
 Terrien's car went to Jean-Pierre Perrin (Beaucourt, northeastern France) for 1977.
-Subsequent history unknown but the remains of a car believed to be the ex-Laffite car were bought from French dealer Hollinger via Gérard Billaud (Toulouse, France) in the late 1990s by Philippe Demeyer.
+Subsequent history unknown but the remains of a car believed to be the ex-Laffite car were bought from French dealer Christian Hollinger (Lyon, Rhône-Alpes, France) via Gérard Billaud (Toulouse, France) in the late 1990s by Philippe Demeyer (Liège, Belgium).
 Demeyer sold these parts to Matt Slinn (UK) and they form the basis of the car later raced in historics by Martin Stretton.

 4. Elf 2 (Alpine) A367 [3671] (Patrick Tambay): New for 1973, for team leader Jean-Pierre Jabouille to drive in F2 for the Elf Coombs Racing team.
 The car was fitted with a Cosworth BDG for its first two races, but was then changed to a Hart alloy-blocked BDA.
 Also driven by François Cevert, at Pau as his own new car was not yet ready, and won the race, Alpine's first F2 win.
 Only seen a couple more times that season.
 Retained for 1974, fitted with a Schnitzer BMW engine and assigned to Patrick Tambay for that season, but driven once by Alain Cudini in Tambay's absence.
 Tambay won at Nogaro in September in this car.
 Two effectively new cars were built for 1975 consuming two of A367s, this car becoming chassis 7501.